-Simple ways for you to give back to veterans struggling with hunger in your community.
+Simple ways for you to give back to veterans experiencing hunger in your community.

 The Fourth of July is one of America’s favorite holidays, filled with barbecues and fireworks.
 But amidst the festivities, it’s important to remember that veterans make it possible for us to celebrate our country’s independence.